sudheerj/javascript-interview-questions/README.md

  - 1: hi
  - 2: 1
- - 3: NULL
+ - 3: ''

- Reason : Becauase by default if not an empty string is take it as truthy ,default value is 1 take it as truthy Accepted truthy and Falsy value JavaScript
+ Reason : The operator returns the value of the first falsy operand encountered when evaluating from left to right, or the value of the last operand if they are all truthy.

+ **Note:** Below these values are consider as falsy value
  - 1:  0
  - 2:  ''
  - 3:  null
  - 4:  undefined
  - 5:  NAN

-   Other than these value all are consider as truthy value

 </p>
 </details>